How to bleed a radiator in 7 easy steps

 If you can hear pipes banging or radiators gurgling, it's usually a sign that it’s time to bleed your radiator.
 And even if you don't, it's still good to do at least once every year.
 So here it is, our easy step-by-step guide to bleeding radiators, without causing you to swear!

 We’ll show you how to check if trapped air is the problem, and how to take the right steps to fix it.
 We’ll also give you ideas about what else might be making your radiator cold.
+And there’s even a step-by-step video guide, with one of our expert engineers.

 So why bleed a radiator?